RECIPE FOR HOPE: Description of the Model

 I had already read about Dr. Muhamad Yunus’ exciting work founding Grameen bank and using peer group pressure and support rather than material collateral to secure loans.
 I knew they had a percentage rate of repayment in the high nineties.
 They were successfully allowing the very poor to have access to credit—and it was uplifting lives.

-I had read Dr. Paul Polak’s work on making profitable businesses work for the poor so they could lift themselves out of the dollar or two a day class and improve their standard of living.
+I had also read Dr. Paul Polak’s work on making profitable businesses work for the poor so they could lift themselves out of the dollar or two a day class and improve their standard of living.
 Small plot farmers, who make up 1/3 of the world’s population, were learning sustainable methods that earned them more money.
 Dr. Polak made a convincing argument that you can not donate poor people out of poverty.
 Entrepreneurial spirit at work in free markets is the way to help the poor get out of poverty!
 Poor people will buy affordable equipment.
 They will work to earn more money for their families if they can see that it will pay off for them.

-But in my personal experience, it was not until I read what Mr. Paul Brinkley did in Iraq and Afghanistan in 2006-2013, and wrote about in his book, War Front To Store Front… that it occurred to me: we really do not have to have poverty!
+But in my personal experience, it was not until I read what Mr. Paul Brinkley did in Iraq and Afghanistan in 2006-2013, and wrote about in his book, War Front To Store Front, that it occurred to me: we really do not have to have poverty!
 There actually is a very real way to end it.
 We just have to have the will to do it.
 Oh my Goodness …the human family has reason to hope!

 The world really can change and widespread generational and socially accepted poverty can become a thing of the past.
-What is needed is business determination and leadership, political will, and savvy application of established economic principles.
+What is needed is compassionate determination and leadership, political will, and savvy application of established economic principles.
 By applying the Recipe For Hope model, we can take the human family and go where humanity has never gone before—to a place where widespread poverty does not exist.

 3. Goal, End Poverty (80%)